Do Go On - 236 - The Forrest Fenn Treasure Hunt

 How do they know?

-Do you think, is it the bigger that you can get in the bigger.
+Do you think, is it bigger the chicken, the bigger of the egg?

 Yeah, is that how it works?